kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/cloud-services/deploy-static-website-in-bucket.md

 ---
-title: Deploy static website in bucket
+title: Deploy static website in OSS
 ---

 Imaging you are starting up your business and would you like host your static website.